pubkey/rxdb/docs-src/react-native-database.md

 ### WatermelonDB

-WatermelonDB reactive and asynchronous database for React and React Native apps.
+WatermelonDB is a reactive and asynchronous database for React and React Native apps.
 It is based on SQLite in React Native and LokiJS when it is used in the browser.
 It supports schemas, observable queries, migrations and relations.
 The schema layout is handled by TypeScript decorators and looks like this:

 ```ts